AadithyaRao2809/SE/AA/Unit_1/boyer-moore.md

 **Bad Symbol Shift** is of size $|\Sigma|$ and it determines
 - the distance of every character from the ending.
-- for the last character, it second occurrence must be taken.
+- for the last character, its second occurrence must be taken.
 - If a character doesn't exist, then its value should be the length of the pattern.
 Eg. If the pattern is `AABCAC`  for the alphabet $\{A,B,C,D\}$ is